Seagoats/twitch.tv-MiniSeagoat/goals/plan.md

 I think I need to do more outreach so that I can make developing other people's goals part of my content too.

 #### [Past Weeks]

+##### [ 04/13 ]

+This week I want
+- Content Content Content
+- At least half my IG posts this week are about Content
+- Explore a video on a subject I talk about
+- Get Organized!!
+Notes, Trello, GitHub
+- Community Nights Idea
+ - First Interview?